Bestbynature/Dammy-session-and-break-timer/README.md

 ## once the session gets to 00:00, the break timer resumes automatically and also counts down.

-## Once the break timer gets to 00:00, the session resumes again annd the cycle continues indefinitely.
+## Once the break timer gets to 00:00, the session resumes again and the cycle continues indefinitely.

 ## Please note that once the timer starts by clicking the start/stop button, you can no longer set the preffered timing again *except* by clicking the reset button.